NAlexH2/516soundmusic/notebook.md

   automatic detection.

 - Did I find the math error?
+  - Yes and no. Low E and High E on a guitar are being silly for some reason.
+  - So those get divided by 2.
+  - All other notes do not.
+- Another weird thing is sometimes when you start the recording the first time, it thinks it's way too high or too low, as if the captured values got cut off at the start or the end.
+  - This is outside my knowledge why it might be happening, but it is.
+  - Running the note and recording again shows that there is not an issue at all.

+- I am **very** happy with how todays progress went and will get started on the final one soon - if not tomorrow (12/01/24).
+We'll see.

 # 11/26/24 - 2:20PM -> 6:00PM - Setup and Work On Final Portfolio Objective
 - Link to the [portfolio objective folder here](code/hw3-popgen).